 Passenger Rail - State supported passenger rail service is provided between St. Louis and Kansas City, with stops in Kirkwood, Washington, Hermann, Jefferson City, Sedalia, Warrensburg, Lee's Summit and Independence.
-In State Fiscal Year (SFY) 2022, this service carried more than 114,000 passengers.
-The service was reduced to one daily round trip in SFY 2022 for six months.
+In State Fiscal Year (SFY) 2023, this service carried more than 145,000 passengers.
 Amtrak operates the service and provides some of the passenger rail equipment.
-The Midwest Fleet Board; which is comprised of Missouri, Illinois, Wisconsin, and Michigan; owns locomotives and passenger rail coaches for use on the state supported midwest passenger rail routes.
+The Midwest Fleet Board; which is comprised of Missouri, Illinois, Wisconsin, and Michigan; owns locomotives and passenger rail coaches for use on the state supported Midwest passenger rail routes.